POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 The best way, so far, that I have found to identify hidden toxic minerals is via the poor eliminator pattern.
 This makes this pattern one of the most important on a hair mineral analysis.

-Fortunately, with nutritional balancing science, identifying which toxic minerals are present is not too important because they will all be eliminated eventually.
+Fortunately, with development science, identifying which toxic minerals are present is not too important because they will all be eliminated eventually.
 However, it can be helpful in some cases to figure out which toxic minerals are present.
 (The program also will eliminate hundreds of toxic chemicals.)

 CAUSES FOR POOR ELIMINATOR PATTERN